GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
 >
-> ~ *Bill Gates*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts